olegfomenko/blog/_posts/2024-05-05-ring-signatures-sag-lsag-p1.md

 title: Schnorr Ring signatures - Part 1
 ---

 In previous posts I've taken a look on the Schnorr authentication protocol and its modifications.
-Continuing to open this theme let's overview the ring signature protocols that can be built using Shcnorr signature.
+Continuing to discussing this theme let's overview the ring signature protocols that can be built using Shcnorr signature.

 Ring signature is a signature protocol where using some set of public keys (ring) $$R$$ some of them can sign the